Csoki-007/Csoki-007/README.md

 ## About Me

 Hi, I'm Dani (also known as Csoki) 👋
-I’m a electrical engineering student working across software, embedded systems, and electronics.
+I’m an electrical engineering student working across software, embedded systems, and electronics.
 I like building and understanding systems that connect software and hardware.

 ---